-Camshafts – Replace or not to Replace?
-That is the Question.
+Camshafts: Replace or Not to Replace?
+That is the Question

-A high mileage camshaft needs to receive just as much care as any other “standard” replaceable part during the rebuild process, but it is often overlooked.
+A high mileage camshaft needs to receive just as much care as any other standard replaceable part during the rebuild process, but it is often overlooked.
 Most people assume that if the camshaft isnt flaking, pitted or ground right down, it can be put back into use without any further inspection or maintenance.
-However, in many instances a camshaft can be worn well past its reuse limit without any obvious visual signs of wear and tear.
-The old, “I ran my fingernail across it and it didnt snag routine just doesnt cut it anymore.
+However, in many instances a diesel camshaft can be worn well past its reuse limit without any obvious visual signs of wear and tear.
+The old, I ran my fingernail across it and it didnt snag routine just doesnt cut it anymore.

 The basics of the engine havent changed in years, yet the horsepower being produced from these engines has increased from 650hp to as much as 900hp.
-Most of this boost can be attributed to more aggressive cam lob profiles but because they place added stress on valve train components, they also need to be replaced with more sophisticated parts.
+Most of this boost can be attributed to more aggressive cam lobe profiles, but because they place added stress on valve train components, they also need to be replaced with more sophisticated parts.
 Diesel engine manufacturers are using the same principles to drive advancements.

 Almost all newly manufactured engines feature camshafts with lobe designs that make it difficult for the average repair shop to measure wear and tear.
 In most instances the repair shop will only send the cam and cam followers to the machine shop for repair if they see visual signs of damage.
 The assumption should be made that any wear on the cam will also be found on followers, so they should also be sent out.
 Makes sense, right?

 Check out the following diagram to illustrate why these new cams are so difficult to inspect and repair.